-This report, and the data included in it, are compiled by collecting data, programs, policies, and other information from Campus Security Authorities (CSAs), and local, state, and federal law enforcement agencies with jurisdictions within or bordering UM.
+This report, and the data included in it, are compiled by collecting data, programs, policies, and other information from Campus Security Authorities (CSAs), and local, state, and federal law enforcement agencies with jurisdictions within or bordering University of Montana.
 Campus Security Authorities are notified in writing by UMPD of their obligation to maintain records and report incidents to UMPD.
 If there are any reports taken, they are verified telephonically between UMPD and the reporting Campus Security Authority after the data are forwarded to UMPD.
+Requests for crime statistics are sent annually to law enforcement agencies in locations (cities/towns) that University of Montana students traveled for University events and activities.